Planning and Operation of Millimeter-wave Downlink Systems with Hybrid Beamforming: System Model

 \subsection{Rate Function}

-The rate function $f(\cdot)$ translates the SINR of a UE in a given RBL into the achievable data rate in bps.
-In this paper, we consider the rate function derived from practical MCSs instead of the widely used Shannon capacity formula.
+The rate function $f(\cdot)$ translates the SINR of a UE in a given RBL into a data rate in bps.
+We consider the rate function derived from practical MCSs instead of the widely used Shannon capacity formula.
 More specifically, we consider the data rate to be a piecewise constant function of SINR made of $L$ levels corresponding to the $L$ MCSs:

 where $B_r$ is the size in Hz of an RBL, $\mathbbm{1}_A(x)$ denotes the indicator function with a value of 1 if $x \in A$ and zero otherwise, $\Gamma_l$ is the SINR decoding threshold for MCS $l$ and $s_l$ is the spectral efficiency of MCS $l$ measured in bps/Hz.
 As it is difficult to deal with such a rate function in optimization problems due to discontinuities, we introduce a convex approximation of $f(\cdot)$ which will be used later, namely: